 (iv) In cases where a school group is being represented, one student or a teacher should do the submission on behalf of the group.

-(v) Images incorporating data from professional research observatories, facilities and archives (other than publicly available robotic telescopes) are NOT eligible for entry into the Young competition.
+(v) Images incorporating data from professional research observatories, facilities and archives such as ESO, Subaru, HST, etc. (other than publicly available robotic telescopes) are NOT eligible for entry into the Young competition.

 4. The Insight Astronomy Photographer of the Year Young prize

 1. This competition will have one winner, one runner-up and three highly commended awards.

 5. Robotic Scope special prize